lawrencekm/url-uptime-monitor/README.md

 URL Uptime Monitoring Application
 =================================
 This Node.js, express application allows you to monitor URLs and receive notifications via SMS or email when a URL is not accessible/reachable.
 You can add and delete URLs along with corresponding notification details via command-line arguments or an HTML form.
+Notifications are ONLY sent when URL is NOT reachable. ie. returns non 200 HTTP status code.

 Author: Lawrence Njenga
 Email: Lawrencekm04 @ gmail . com